-On April 6, 2022, we entered into a joint venture in the form of a limited liability partnership with GIC (the "Asia-Pacific 3 Joint Venture") to develop and operate additional xScale data centers in Seoul, Korea.
+On April 6, 2022, we entered into a partnership with GIC (the "Asia-Pacific 3 Joint Venture") to develop and operate additional xScale data centers in Seoul, Korea.
 Upon closing, we contributed \$17.0 million in exchange for a 20% partnership interest in the joint venture.